gogrow-dev/warped/README.md

-# Boosted
+# Warped

 Develop rails applications at the speed of thought.
-Boosted is a collection of tools and utilities that make it easier to develop rails applications.
+Warped is a collection of tools and utilities that make it easier to develop rails applications.

 ## Installation

 Install the gem and add to the Rails application's Gemfile by executing:

-    $ bundle add boosted-rails
+    $ bundle add warped-rails

 Then run the generator to create the configuration file:

-    $ rails generate boosted:install
+    $ rails generate warped:install

-The generator will create a file at `config/initializers/boosted.rb` with the default configuration.
+The generator will create a file at `config/initializers/warped.rb` with the default configuration.

 ## Usage

-Boosted provides utilities for making it easier to develop rails applications.
+Warped provides utilities for making it easier to develop rails applications.
 The utilities are organized into modules and can be used by including the module in the class that needs the utility.
 The utilities are organized in concepts used by most rails applications:
 - [Controllers](#controllers)
 - [Services](#services)